rick-liyue-huang/TodoList-React-Demo/README.md

 ## TodoList-ReactJS-Demo

 ### Introduction

 In this project I will show how to finish a TodoList by React.js in an even process, which from simple to complicated one including redux, antd, axios, redux-thunk, redux-saga and react-redux.
 I also introduce the 'react-transition-group' plugin in one animation project called 'ToggleAndAdd'.

+### Preparation

+#### 1. Create react app by 'create-react-app' scaffold

+`npm i -g create-react-app` used to install the global create-react-app.
+`create-react-app app-name` used to create new react app.
+`cd app-name` and then `npm start` or `yarn start` to run the app-name.

+#### 2. Know about the directory of react app

+'README.md': write the markdown file by ourselves.
+'package.json': show the project introduction and dependency package, the define the react-scripts to run, build and test the project, and other browsers version limitation.
+'gitignore': ignore the selected files when upload the project to git online.
+'node_modules': the stored dependency packages.
+'public':
+'favicon.ico': the icon in the navigation bar.
+'index.html': the homepage template in the project.
+'manifest.json': config the shorcut of the PWA mobile app.
+'src': the project source code.
+'index.js': the entry file the whole project.

+Note:
+` import * as serviceWorker from './serviceWorker' ` means PWA, progressive web application, write the page code to create mobile app supported by https protocol server, and the app can be connect once the offline.
+'App.test.js': automation test file.

+#### 3. Components in react.js

+'index.js' is the entry file of the whole project, and it used for connecting 'index.html' and react components.
+In 'index.js' file,
+`ReactDOM.render((<App />, document.getElementById('root')); ` used to mount the component of 'App' on the 'id=root' node in 'index.html'.
+In 'App.js' file, `render() {return (....)}` used to realise the true page structure. `class App extends Component {...}` used to define App class as React Component by inheriting React.Component.
+All file must import 'React' to execute jsx syntax.

+#### 4. Responsive Design and Event Bundle

+`this.state = {}` is the state of components.
+Parent components transfer data to Children components by 'props'.
+Children components transfer data to parent components by method.
+The parent components only can transfer data to children component, but the children cannot modify the data.
+It is Single-direction data flow.

+#### 5. The vDOM principle:

+1. State data
+2. JSX template
+3. Data + template to produce virtual DOM
+4. The virtual DOM produces true DOM
+5. State changes
+6. Data + template to produce the new virtual DOM
+7. Compare the new virtual DOM with old vDOM
+8. Get the difference: Diff algorithm.
+9. Directly execute the true DOM
+10. JSX -> createElement -> JS OBJECT (VIRTUAL DOM) -> THE TRUE DOM
+11. The vDOM can produce true DOM in webpage, and vDOM can produce the component in original app (iOS or android).
+12. setState is asynchronous func, which means many setState only lead to one time virtual DOM comparision.
+13. Comparing difference follows the rules: compare the same level DOM.
+When find the top level DOM is different, their children level DOM will be discarded.

+#### 6. Life cycle function

+1.Initialisation: setup props and state, constructor()
+Mounting: componentWillMount (this component will be mounted on the page, and only executed once.
+But remember that the child firstly mount on the page will not execute.), render (mount component on page), componentDidMount (component did mount on page, and only executed once)
+2.updating: props: componentWillReceiveProp (when the component receive props from its parents component, and the parent component render func executes.), shouldComponentUpdate (return true or false ), (return true to) componentWillUpdate, render, componentDidUpdate.
+3.Updating: state:
+shouldComponentUpdate (return true or false), (return true to) componentWillUpdate, render, componentDidUpdate.
+4.Unmounting: componentWillUnmount,and will exist on child component.
+5. Parent component 'render' lead to child component 'render'.

+### 7. React performance optimisation：

+1.put `this.handle.. = this.handle...bind(this)` in 'constructor' functions, so only executes once.
+2. setState executing many times only leads to one time vDOM comparison.
+3. Same level DOM comparison
+4. Set `shouldComponentUpdate` to avoid render many times.
+5. Ajax request put in 'componentDidMount' function.

+#### 8. Redux

+1. Store is the solo one, which means that here have only one store in the whole project.
+2. Only store can change its 'content' --- state, but not the reducer.
+3. Reducer must be the pure function, which means that it has the 'fixed' output on the 'fixed' input, and not the 'bad' output.

+The Redux Apis:
+createStore, store.dispatch, store.getState, store.subscribe

 ### Project Steps